ReneArentz/forestphp/README.md

 ## Releases

+### 0.2.0 (beta)
+New features: New features: Root Menu, Implementation SQL DDL, Administration of Branches, Administration of Actions, Administration of Twigs. *10/2019*

 ### 0.1.5 (alpha)
 New features: Sub Constraints + Sub Records, Implementation of forestCombination, Implementation of forestLookup, MoveUp + MoveDown actions of records, Thumbnail view for form file elements, Captcha element. *10/2019*